-Then, the money you’ve made could make you even more money
+Then, the money your investments earn could make you even more money

 Ellevest invests in stocks and bonds using ETFs

-At Ellevest, instead of purchasing stocks and bonds directly, we almost always invest online clients’ money in exchange-traded funds (ETFs).
+When you invest online with Ellevest, instead of purchasing stocks and bonds directly, we almost always put your money in exchange-traded funds (ETFs).
 An ETF is a big pool of many different investments, and you can own and trade shares of an ETF similar to the way you can own and trade stocks.

 So if your Ellevest investment portfolio is made up of 89% stock and 11% bonds, that almost always means 89% of your funds are invested in ETFs that contain stocks, and 11% of your funds are invested in ETFs that contain bonds.

 ETFs can pay dividends, too.
 When you invest online with Ellevest, payments like these will go into your Ellevest account, and then we’ll reinvest that money when we rebalance your investment portfolio.
 That helps to give your portfolio a boost without you having to really think about it, which, again, has the potential to be great for your bottom line over the long term thanks to compounding returns.

 Another nice thing about ETFs is that they come with built-in diversification — because they’re composed of a lot of different securities, there’s less of a risk that any one thing (like a company going under) will affect every single security in that fund.
 That makes investing in ETFs less risky than investing in a single security.
 ETFs also typically have low fees, which is good for your bottom line.
 Here’s some more info on how we build Ellevest portfolios (and why).